 Students work across a range of practice areas and legal settings.
 They work with public defenders to preserve the rights of the accused, with state and county agencies to shape public policy and protect society’s most vulnerable, with federal judges to ensure the judicial system is just, and with numerous other partners.
 Students in externships are supervised both by Mitchell Hamline faculty and by attorneys and judges in the field.

-Mitchell Hamline’s Lawyering: Advice and Persuasion program is a foundational offering, required for all first-year students, intended to master fundamental client representations skills.
+Mitchell Hamline’s Legal Writing program is a foundational offering, required for all first-year students, intended to master fundamental client representations skills.
 Students meet in small groups to practice interviewing and counseling clients, writing memos and letters, researching the law, negotiating contracts and settlements, reasoning about a client’s situation in light of the law, settling cases, and arguing motions.